Skip to main content

 Objects, events, and relationships

-• Objects: An object is a digital representation of a real-world business entity, such as a customer, company, order, or invoice.
-Each object instance (for example, a specific invoice) has attributes like ID, total price, and currency, which store its current known facts.
-When an attribute changes, the system records the change with a timestamp and the old and new values.
+An object is a digital representation of a real-world business entity, such as a customer, company, order, or invoice.
+Each object instance contains attributes (such as ID, total price, and currency) that store current facts.
+The system records attribute changes with a timestamp alongside historical and updated values.

 Use case: Order-to-Cash (O2C) process in a manufacturing company